Rogarrid/my-monorepo/README.md

 yarn migrate:prisma
 ```

-## Environment Variables

-This project requires certain environment variables to function correctly.
-However, these are not included in the repository for security reasons.

-If you need the environment variables necessary to run the project, please contact me to obtain them.

-rocio.garrido.fer@gmail.com

 ## Running the project

 To start the server in development mode (at the root of the project):